semji/queue-client-bundle/doc/queues-configuration-file.md

 ## Usage

-this file describe your queues structure.
+this file describes your queues structure.
-It require a main node `queues` with one sub node for each queue.
+It requires a main node `queues` with one sub node for each queue.

 ## Sample